ndyh/manga2pdf/README.md

-# Test repo for img fetching
+# Test repo for image fetching